danthekidd/Expressive-Animator-Crack/README.md

 # Expressive Animator Crack
 > a userscript for people who want Expressive Animator free of cost :)

-IF IT DOES NOT WORK, REFRESH!
+IF THE USERSCRIPT DOES NOT WORK, REFRESH!
 Keep refreshing until it works.
 This is needed because V3 uses a mutation observer that does not always load in before the script to inject to.

+Expressive dev team, contact me via Discord.
+My username is vex.mp3.

 [link to cracked website v2024.1.1](https://expressive-animator-cracked.web.app/)